Get,

 • It may help in the case of jaundice.

-Though there are studies that show the benefits of Madhunashini in various conditions, these are insufficient and there is a need for further studies to establish the true extent of the benefits of Madhunashini on human health.
+Though there are studies that show the benefits of Madhunashini in various conditions, these are insufficient, and there is a need for further studies to establish the true extent of the benefits of Madhunashini on human health.

 In my experience, madhunashini extract may have potential benefits in wound healing.
 The extract contains flavonoids, which are known for their antioxidant properties.
-While further studies are needed, incorporating its extract in wound care may support the healing process.
+While further studies are needed, incorporating its extract in wound care may support the healing process8.

 Dr. Rajeev Singh, BAMS